poelstra/ts-stream/README.md

 `write()` or `end()` call.
-To signal an error from the write-side to the forEach-side, you can `end()` the stream with an error, causing the end handler of `forEach()` to be called with that error.
+To signal an error from the write-side to the forEach-side, you can `end()` the stream with an error, causing the end handler of `forEach()` to be called with that error (after pending writes have completed).

 For example, in a mapping transform, if the map callback throws an error (or returns a rejected promise), this error is 'reflected' back to the write that caused that callback to be called.
-This allows the writer to decide to simply write another value, end the stream, etc.
+This allows the writer to decide to simply write another value, or end the stream, etc.

 Consider the following stream which produces the values 0, 1, 2, and a mapper